tueimage/essential-skills/keras.md

 # Keras and TensorFlow essentials

 TensorFlow is the most popular toolbox for deep learning.
 TensorFlow was created and is maintained by the Google Brain Team.
 Actually, TensorFlow is more than a deep learning toolbox: it is also a library for differentiable computing.
-Training deep neural networks requires computation of gradientsients of networks, which can be done using differentiable operators.
+Training deep neural networks requires computation of gradients of networks, which can be done using differentiable operators.

 TensorFlow allows you to write computational graphs of operators.
 For each of these operators, the derivative is known.
 Therefore, you can backtrace the graph to find a chain of derivatives.
 Using the chain rule, you can construct a derivative for the full graph, which is useful in backpropagation of loss functions in neural networks (more on that later).